JamBrain/JamBrain/README.md

   * NOTE: `/vx/` is experimental and may change.
 We are working towards a `/v1/` launch soon.
 * [/public-static](public-static/) - Where static files go.
 Images, etc. -- https://static.jam.vg
 * [/sandbox](sandbox/) - Old code, experiments, and debugging tools.
 Very chaotic here.

+# The Makefile
-* `Makefile` - The core build script.
-Runs a variety of tools.
-Invoke from inside the VM (or outside with appropriate config).
+The `Makefile` is the core build script.
+It is used to build the project.
+Invoke it with the `make` command from inside the VM (or outside with appropriate config).

+Usage:
   * `make` - Compile all changed files and build the target
   * `make clean` - Delete all intermediate files.
 NOTE: When you `make` again, everything needs to be recompiled
   * `make lint` - Run all code through the linter.
 NOTE: `make` only lints files that have changed.
 This lints everything